TwoRoundWheels/Postrr/readme.md

 ## Run server

-We can use Artisan to act as a server on the local machine.
-This
+We can use Artisan to act as a server on the local machine using this command.
 ```
 php artisan serve
 ```